sarang-gupta/traceroute/README.md

 others interested in geolocation.
 The files in this directory (see also the README.md in hosts/):

+  - codecity.txt.bz2: CSV file that converts from codes to city names.
+This is *probably* the most recent version I have, but will update if I find a more recent version.
+Most fields are
+  self-explanatory: things like "20021225.164639" in the comments field indicate the time (in yyyymmdd.hhmmss format, US Mountain Time) at which I added the code/city translation (not sure how useful that is, though)

   - most-needed.pl: Perl script that counts the TLDs, 2nd level domains, 3rd level domains, etc of all hosts in hosts/hostnames.txt, to see which "domains" appear most frequently in my records.